A quantized Riemann-Hilbert problem in Donaldson-Thomas theory: Introduction

 which is a quantization of the ring of functions on the algebraic torus We introduce the one-parameter family of automorphisms

 which lift the pull-backs by the corresponding translations of the classical torus.

 Recall the quantum dilogarithm function\footnote{The reader should be aware that there are different conventions for this function in the literature (see Remark \ref{convent}).} The active rays $\ell\subset \bC^*$ of the BPS structure are defined to be the rays of the form $\ell=\bR_{>0}\cdot Z(\gamma)$ for classes $\gamma\in \Gamma$ satisfying $\Omega(\gamma)\neq 0$.
-To each such ray we would like to attach a product
+To each such ray we would like to attach a product\footnote{ The formula for $\DT_q(\ell)$ given in the published version is incorrect, although since it gives the correct answer in Example \ref{mineral} the only further changes required are to Sections 5.2 and 5.3.
+We thank Sergey Alexandrov for pointing out the error and patiently helping us to fix it.}

 and then consider the associated automorphism

 Of course, since the product in \eqref{qexp} is infinite, the expressions \eqref{tir} and \eqref{end} do not make rigorous sense, and it is therefore necessary to work in some extension of the quantum torus, or perhaps to pursue some entirely different approach.
 Ignoring these difficulties for a moment longer, the quantum Riemann-Hilbert problem can be roughly stated as follows.